deckarep/corebench/README.md

 ### F.A.Q.
  - Q: Why is 48 the max amount of cores this utility supports?
- - A: Because DigitalOcean is the first provider and that is their beefiest box.
+ - A: This is DigitalOcean's beefiest box.
+AWS cores currently specified by instance type.

  - Q: What happens to the server and the code after the benchmark completes?
  - A: The default behavior is the server is destroyed along with the code and benchmark data.
 There is a setting that allows you to leave the server running if you'd like to log in and inspect the results using the --leave-running flag.